fujimotos/polyleven/README.md

 =========

-Polyleven is a C-implemented Python library that can compute Levenshtein distance between two strings efficiently.
+Polyleven is a C-implemented Python library that can compute Levenshtein distance between two strings.
+The focus of this library is efficiently.
+To archive this goal, polyleven combines a number of special case algorithms under the hood.

 Requirements
 ------------